Gelastic seizure: Causes

 A gelastic seizure is classically associated with a hypothalamic hamartoma (a type of brain tumor).
 A hypothalamic hamartoma is defined as a benign mass of glial tissue on or near the hypothalamus.
 The size of the hamartoma can vary from one centimeter to larger than three centimeters.
-They can cause several different types of seizures including a Gelastic Seizure.
+They can cause several different classes of seizure including the gelastic type.
 These structures can be detected with different imaging modalities such as computed tomography, magnetic resonance imaging, single-photon emission computed tomography (SPECT) and positron emission tomography (PET-CT).
 A computed tomography scan of an individual with a hypothalamic hamartoma would reveal a suprasellar mass with the same density as brain tissue.
 Images of these masses are not enhanced with the use of contrast.
 However, although a computed tomography scan may be useful in diagnosing the cause of a seizure, in the case of a hypothalamic hamartoma, magnetic resonance imaging is the tool of choice due to the cerebrospinal fluid which defines these masses.
-SPECT may also be used which involves the use of a radiotracer that is taken up by the ictal region of the brain where, typically the tumor lies.
+SPECT may also be used which involves the use of a radiotracer that is taken up by the ictal region of the brain where the tumor typically lies.
 PET-CT using F-18 fluorodeoxyglucose (FDG) show reduced metabolism at the site of seizure onset.
 Gelastic seizures have been observed after taking a birth control pill (Maxim (R)).

-Optic nerve hypoplasia is the only reported condition with gelastic seizures without hypothalamic hamartomas, suggesting that hypothalamic disorganization alone can cause gelastic seizures.
+Optic nerve hypoplasia is the only reported condition associated with gelastic seizures without the presence of hypothalamic hamartoma, suggesting that hypothalamic disorganization alone can cause gelastic seizures.